 My low band antenna is a Butternut HF2V 32 foot vertical for 80, 40, and 30 meters.
 I have a number of radials planted in the lawn but the antenna is in a side yard within about 8 feet of the house.
 So I know the pattern is not that good, but it works fine within the constraints of my home.
 I also have a Cushcraft MA6V 20 to 6 meter vertical mounted on top of a 20 foot mast against the back fence.
 It works very well.
 I use a Moxon 15 meter beam on a temporary basis around contests.
 I built it from plans in QST.

 I use a Begali Graciella key, which is way better than my CW skills.
 My logging software is N1MM.
 I added a Winkeyer in February 2011.
 Since earning QRP DXCC and the CQ DX Award with QRP endorsement, I generally operate at 100 watts.
-I have just collected cards and LoTW confirmations for DXCC and CQ DX Awards at 200 countries, all CW.
+I now have DXCC and CQ DX Awards at 200 countries, all CW.
 Just recently I started to work with RTTY.
 I’m really enjoying getting back to this mode — last on in the early 1980′s as KB8CE using a Teletype Model 19, homebrew demodulator with CRT, with a World Radio Labs Galaxy 5.
 It’s clearly a new world in this mode!
-Now I’m using MMTTY and 2 Tone within the N1MM logger — great set up for contests.
+Now I’m using MMTTY and 2 Tone within N1MM logger — great set up for contests.

 If you’re a ham radio operator, I hope to work you someday soon.
-If I have worked you, thanks for your patience with my CW skills.
+If I have worked you, thanks for your patience with my low power signal, including QRP for some contests.
 Thanks also for digging my signal out of the QRN and QRM.